LukasKG/DISCUS_PoliticalSpending/README.md

 ### Match the invoices

 The goal now is to match the coded categorisations to the individual invoices.
 Since there can be multiple different categories in a coding of many invoices, bruteforcing a solution might become computationally unfeasable.
-Therefore heuristics such as greedy or genetic algorithms for this variation of the Knapsack problem should be considered.
+Therefore heuristics such as greedy or genetic algorithms for this variation of the Multiple Knapsack problem should be considered.

 ## Download invoices

 The script to [download the invoice files](download_invoices.py) takes the [invoice list](/data/raw/invoice_list.csv) obtained from the electoral college, identifies every entry with a provided supporting invoice, and uses these IDs to download the provided files.
 In total, 22,720 positions are listed by the electoral college, out of which 6,396 have an invoice attached.

+## Invoice classification

+To be continued.

 # Original Brief for DISCUS Hackathon: